mozilla/ichnaea/docs/deploy.rst

 must only run on one of them.

 The web app and task worker roles both scale out and you can run as many of them as you want.
-They internally look at the number of available CPU cores in the docker container and run an appropriate number of sub-processes.
-So you can run a single docker container per physical/virtual machine.
+You can tune the web instance with the variables ``GUNICORN_WORKERS`` and similar variables - see `docker/run_web.sh <https://github.com/mozilla/ichnaea/blob/main/docker/run_web.sh>`_ for details.
+You can run a single docker container per physical/virtual machine, or multiple with a system like Kubernetes.

 All roles communicate via the database and Redis only, so can be run on different virtual or physical machines.
 The task workers load